Important information you need to know about the

 One, the establishment of a living educational memorial called the Jack Roosevelt “Jackie” Robinson Institute of Sports Management—an accredited academic degree-conferring institute to increase inclusion and diversity (preparing people of color to enter the management and ownership ranks of the $75 billion-per-year sports industry)—and integrating and coordinating it with HBCU and UCLA’s existing UC-HBCU Initiative under the auspices of the UCLA Anderson School of Management.

-Two, renaming Le Conte Avenue at the gateway to the campus of UCLA as “Jackie Robinson Way” in honor of Jackie Robinson and his widow, 99-year-old Rachel Robinson, a UCLA alumna.
+Two, renaming Le Conte Avenue at the gateway to the campus of UCLA as “Jackie Robinson Way” in honor of Jackie Robinson and his widow, 100-year-old (July 19, 2022), Rachel Robinson, a UCLA alumna.
 Currently, it is named for Joseph Le Conte, the lifelong white supremacist and a Confederate officer from a family of enslavers of Black Americans since before the American Revolution.

 Three, the relocation of the current Jackie Robinson Stadium and construction of a new one on the campus of UCLA within three years (notwithstanding the unfair West Los Angeles Leasing Act of 2016, fast-tracked by California Senators Dianne Feinstein and Barbara Boxer and passed with the suspension of “regular order” and without public hearings in the waning months of the Obama administration).
 Doing so would free up the Veterans Administration (VA) land that is desperately needed for homeless veterans.
 Los Angeles is the homeless veterans capital of the nation.